Commerce Sec. Ross denies concealing business ties to Putin family

 Another major SIBUR shareholder is Leonid Mikhelson, who, like Timchenko, has close ties to the Kremlin.
 One of his companies, Novatek, Russia's second-largest natural gas producer, was placed on the Treasury's sanctions list in 2014.

-In his interview with CNBC, Ross denied knowing either of the men.
+In his interview with CNBC, Ross denied knowing either Timchenko or Mikhelson.

 Meanwhile, Sen. Richard Blumenthal, D-Conn., told MSNBC’s "Morning Joe" Monday that the inspector general at the Department of Commerce should investigate Ross immediately and that Ross should resign if he can't explain the holdings.